jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 punch and are sometimes best used up close.
 Breach-loading pistol attacks used in close combat cannot be Evaded.

-Pistol, duelling: In an attempt to add range and accuracy to the common flintlock pistol, the duelling pistol is a long-barrelled version of the weapon.
+**Pistol, duelling**: In an attempt to add range and accuracy to the common flintlock pistol, the duelling pistol is a long-barrelled version of the weapon.
 Not only does the longer barrel add a bit of range but it also gives the slug a fraction of additional force!
 The longer barrel does, however, make it easy for an opponent to parry it away in close combat, eliminating its ability to ever be used in close combat practically.

-Pistol, flintlock: The simplest form of true pistol, the flintlock pistol is essentially a barrel- loaded firearm with a powder notch and a mechanical flint-striker attached to the trigger.
+**Pistol, flintlock**: The simplest form of true pistol, the flintlock pistol is essentially a barrel- loaded firearm with a powder notch and a mechanical flint-striker attached to the trigger.
 Once loaded, a simple pull of the trigger drops the chunk of flint across a small grater or chip of steel to send sparks down into the powder.
 This style of firearm has a slightly longer reloading time but the additional force gained by the contained powder is noticeable.
 Like the others of its ilk, a flintlock pistol attack used in close combat cannot be Evaded.

-Pistol, revolver: A flintlock pistol with four separate barrels that are each carefully poured, the revolver allows the user to fire four separate shots without reloading but at the cost of a longer reload time outside of combat and the possibility of detonating multiple barrels at once.
+**Pistol, revolver**: A flintlock pistol with four separate barrels that are each carefully poured, the revolver allows the user to fire four separate shots without reloading but at the cost of a longer reload time outside of combat and the possibility of detonating multiple barrels at once.
 Reloading a revolver takes a full ten minutes of cleaning, packing and